ssdbhub/ssdbhub.github.io/Readme.md

 SSDB is a high performance NoSQL database.

-SSDB is based on Google’s LevelDB and is fast as today’s best in-memory databases.SSDB database is not bound to RAM and is capable of storing significantly (by 100 times) more data, compared to in-memory databases.
+SSDB is based on Google’s LevelDB and is fast as today’s best in-memory databases.
+Besides the speed, SSDB has another important feature - it's not bound to RAM and is capable of storing significantly (by 100 times) more data, compared to other in-memory databases.

 Nowadays different companies are using SSDB in production for high throughput, low-latency access to large data sets.